Europe 'panicking' over India's pharmaceutical export curbs - industry group

 The DGFT did not respond to a request for comment.

-Dua told Reuters there were $10 million worth of drugs currently at Indian ports or close to being readied for export.
+Pharmexcil's Dua told Reuters there were $10 million worth of drugs affected by the curbs currently at Indian ports or close to being readied for export.

 Pharmexcil counts dozens of pharmaceutical firms such as Pfizer Ltd PFIZ.NS and Abbott ABOT.NS among its members.
 The council falls under the federal commerce ministry.